Everything you need to know to make the most of your car’s warranty.

-Manufacturer warranties on new and certified pre-owned vehicles can generally be divided into three coverage types: comprehensive coverage and powertrain coverage.
+Manufacturer warranties on new and certified pre-owned vehicles can generally be divided into two coverage types: comprehensive coverage and powertrain coverage.

-Comprehensive coverage, also known as a bumper-to-bumper warranty, will pay for the repair and included labor cost for any defects caused by poor workmanship or manufacturer error.
+Comprehensive coverage, also known as a bumper-to-bumper warranty, will pay for the repair and included labor costs for any defects caused by poor workmanship or manufacturer error.

 These repairs include most of your vehicle’s components including:

 - Electrical components (power windows, door locks, sunroof, etc.)